input-output-hk/cardano-node-wiki/docs/getting-started/install.md

 #### Installing BLST

-Download and install BLST so that cardano-base can pick it up (assumes pkg-config is installed):
+Download and install BLST so that cardano-base can pick it up (assuming that pkg-config is installed):

 ```
 git clone https://github.com/supranational/blst